Raptyyy/rapty_ac_vr_guide/README.md

 ## 2. Basic VR setup
 ### Oculus / Meta
-- First make sure that you have successfully set up Quest link or Air link and that the headset is connected to your PC - [Tutorial how to do so](https://www.meta.com/help/quest/articles/headsets-and-accessories/oculus-link/connect-with-air-link/)
+1. First make sure that you have successfully set up Quest link or Air link and that the headset is connected to your PC - [Tutorial how to do so](https://www.meta.com/help/quest/articles/headsets-and-accessories/oculus-link/connect-with-air-link/)
-- In the oculus app settings > general enable "Unknown sources" and next to the "OpenXR Runtime" press "Set Oculus as active" (If its greyed out then you dont need to press it)
+2. In the Oculus App, Settings > General enable "Unknown sources" and next to the "OpenXR Runtime" press "Set Oculus as active" (If its greyed out then you don't need to press it)
-- In content manager go to Settings > Assetto Corsa > Video and set "Rendering Mode" to "Oculus Rift", this does not require SteamVR.
+3. In content manager go to Settings > Assetto Corsa > Video and set "Rendering Mode" to "Oculus Rift", this does not require SteamVR.
-  - If you do wish to use SteamVR then set "Rendering Mode" to "OpenVR" instead, this applies to Virtual Desktop too.
+  3.1 If you do wish to use SteamVR then set "Rendering Mode" to "OpenVR" instead, this applies to Virtual Desktop too.
-- Try launching the game in singleplayer and see if everything works.
+4. Try launching the game in singleplayer and see if everything works.
 Important to note that Oculus / Meta headsets can also be used with SteamVR, OpenComposite and Virtual Desktop (Standalone headsets only), Oculus Rift should be easiest to set up.

 ### SteamVR headsets (Vive, Index, Bigscreen beyond)
-- Make sure your headset is connected to your PC
+1. Make sure your headset is connected to your PC
-- Install SteamVR from Steam
+2. Install SteamVR from Steam
-- In Content Manager go to Settings > Assetto Corsa > Video and change "Rendering Mode" to "OpenVR"
+3. In Content Manager go to Settings > Assetto Corsa > Video and change "Rendering Mode" to "OpenVR"
-- Try launching the game in singleplayer and see if everything works.
+4. Try launching the game in singleplayer and see if everything works.

 ### Windows Mixed Reality headsets
-- Make sure your headset is connected to your PC
+1. Make sure your headset is connected to your PC
-- Install Windows Mixed Reality from the Microsoft Store
+2. Install Windows Mixed Reality from the Microsoft Store
-- Install SteamVR from Steam
+3. Install SteamVR from Steam
-- Install Windows Mixed Reality for SteamVR from Steam
+4. Install Windows Mixed Reality for SteamVR from Steam
-- In Content Manager go to Settings > Assetto Corsa > Video and change "Rendering Mode" to "OpenVR"
+5. In Content Manager go to Settings > Assetto Corsa > Video and change "Rendering Mode" to "OpenVR"
-- Try launching the game in singleplayer and see if everything works.
+6. Try launching the game in singleplayer and see if everything works.

 ### Pimax headsets
-- Make sure your headset is connected to your PC
+1. Make sure your headset is connected to your PC
-- Install PiTool
+2. Install PiTool
-- Install SteamVR from Steam
+3. Install SteamVR from Steam
-- In Content Manager go to Settings > Assetto Corsa > Video and change "Rendering Mode" to "OpenVR"
+4. In Content Manager go to Settings > Assetto Corsa > Video and change "Rendering Mode" to "OpenVR"
-- Try launching the game in singleplayer and see if everything works.
+5. Try launching the game in singleplayer and see if everything works.

 ## 3. Setting up Custom Shaders Patch (CSP)
-- In Content Manager go to Settings > Custom Shader Patch
-  - If you are prompted to install Custom Shaders Patch, press install
-- Go to Settings > Custom Shader Patch > About & Updates and verify that you are on the latest version which should be at the top of the list on the right side.
+1. In Content Manager go to Settings > Custom Shader Patch 1.1 If you are prompted to install Custom Shaders Patch, press install 2 Go to Settings > Custom Shader Patch > About & Updates and verify that you are on the latest version which should be at the top of the list on the right side.
-  - I dont recommend using the "recommended" version as it is quite old by now and wont work in some servers
+  2.1 I don't recommend using the "recommended" version as it is quite old by now and wont work in some servers
-- If you are using a preview version of CSP from Patreon then install it manually or through the quick install link in the Patreon post
+If you are using a preview version of CSP from Patreon then install it manually or through the quick install link in the Patreon post

 ## 4. Setting up Pure
 Pure is recommended for VR as it delivers a more realistic and consistent image, also has a lot of adjustability.
-- Make sure you are on the latest version of CSP
+1. Make sure you are on the latest version of CSP
-- Go to Peter Boese Patreon page and download Pure from there, it costs $1 - [Pure Patreon](https://www.patreon.com/c/peterboese/posts)
+2. Go to Peter Boese Patreon page and download Pure from there, it costs $1 - [Pure Patreon](https://www.patreon.com/c/peterboese/posts)
-- There is an installation guide in the Pure post, follow it thoroughly.
+3. There is an installation guide in the Pure post, follow it thoroughly.
 [Link to the guide here too](https://youtu.be/456BO7vKui0?si=BQ0YIq6q3f7BuZyc)
-  - Incorrect installation of Pure can cause major performance issues !
+  3.1 Incorrect installation of Pure can cause major performance issues !
-- Make sure that exposure is set to 100% in Settings > Assetto Corsa > Miscellaneous > Exposure
+4. Make sure that exposure is set to 100% in Settings > Assetto Corsa > Miscellaneous > Exposure

 ## 4.1 Pure pp filters
 Pure, PureVR - these come with Pure, PureVR would be my recommendation out of those two